Menu

 3. To consider the religious, spiritual and moral values of others, and to consider their own attitudes, values and beliefs.

-4. To acquire knowledge and skills relevant, in a changing world, to their adult lives at work and at leisure.
+4. To acquire knowledge and skills which prepare them well for secondary education and which are relevant, in a changing world, to their adult lives at work and at leisure.

 5. To understand the history and present condition of their own society and the world in which they live and the interdependence of individuals, groups and nations.